nhduong/afew2016/README.md

 1. Open cmd as administrator again
 2. Enter `pip install imageio`, and `conda install ffmpeg -c conda-forg`
 ## Usage
-1. Download all file from this repo and store them in a specific path (called `EMO`)
+1. Download all files from this repo and store them in a specific path (called `EMO`)
 2. Download trained model `fer2013_weights.h5` from `\\168.131.152.92\emotion\Duong` and save it to `EMO`
 3. Create `model` folder in `EMO`, download `\\168.131.152.92\emotion\Duong\model.rar` and extract all files in this archive to `EMO\model`
 4. Download testing video `\\168.131.152.92\emotion\Duong\004004880.avi.mp4` and save it to `EMO`